rokitalab/tumor-evolution/analyses/tmb-vaf-longitudinal/README.md

 ## Results

 There are 29 autopsy samples out of the total 119 patient cases with maf information.
 There are 19 autopsy samples with TMB information.
-Any discrepancy in patient numbers between maf and tmb data might be caused from an issue related to the MAF file (see https://github.com/d3b-center/bixu-tracker/issues/2049).
+Any discrepancy in patient numbers between maf and tmb data might be caused by an issue related to the MAF file (see https://github.com/d3b-center/bixu-tracker/issues/2049).

 - Genes shown in the plots are based on the oncoprint goi list from OpenPedCan.
 - Multiple plots are generated based on the number of biospecimen samples per tumor descriptor.
-- Be aware of differences between plots with same biospecimen samples.
-These might show in one as tumor descriptor-specific and in other as common.
+- Be aware of differences between plots with the same biospecimen samples.
+These might show in one as tumor descriptor-specific and in another as common.
 - Multiple biospecimen samples/tumor descriptor capture a variety of heterogeneity.
-We should include all biospecimen samples/tumor descriptor and merge that information into one.
+We should consider including all biospecimen samples/tumor descriptor and merge that information into one.
 - Deceased samples have higher VAFs overall compared to their counterparts in other timepoints.
 - Biospecimen samples are from different tumor locations.
-We might be able to obtain that information soon (primary_site column in histologies).
-If so, that would allow us to perform spatial heterogeneity analysis (Add ticket #).
+We will obtain that information after the Nautilus harmonization (primary_site column in histologies).
+If so, that would allow us to perform spatial heterogeneity analysis ([ticket #19](https://github.com/d3b-center/pbta-tumor-evolution/issues/19)).
-- "PT_3CHB9PK5", "PT_6N825561": These have high TMB and high number of mutations (VAF corplot) compared to the rest of the samples.
+- "PT_3CHB9PK5", "PT_6N825561": These samples are hyper-mutant compared to the rest of the samples (VAF corplot).

 ## Folder structure